Term or whole life insurance? Which is the best?

 You’re just paying for protection.

-The whole life plan does accumulate cash value and have a surrender value.
+The whole life plan does accumulate cash value and has a surrender value.

 These come in the form of non-guaranteed reversionary bonuses and terminal bonuses.